Here’s What Remote Workers Should Know About RDP Security

 7. Your machine checks if the server can handle your request.

-8. The server returns that check with its information to make sure the request is compatible.
+8. The server returns that check with its information to ensure the request is compatible.

 9. Each machine finalizes the connection.